Teradata/presto/presto-docs/src/main/sphinx/security/hive.rst

     hive.hdfs.authentication.type=SIMPLE

+``SIMPLE`` authentication is the default authentication mechanism for HDFS.
-When using ``SIMPLE`` authentication, Presto accesses HDFS as the user the Presto process is running as.
-This is the default authentication type, and no additional properties need to be set.
+When using ``SIMPLE`` authentication, Presto connects to HDFS using Hadoop's simple authentication mechanism.
 Kerberos is not used.

 .. _hive-security-kerberos: